 Let’s break down some of these labor costs.
-Beyond an employee’s salary or wages, taxes are an important expense, including state and federal unemployment insurance taxes (SUTA and FUTA), as well as a federal tax which pays for social security and medicare (FICA).
+Beyond an employee’s salary or wages, taxes are an important expense, including state and federal unemployment insurance taxes (SUTA and FUTA), as well as a federal tax (FICA) which pays for social security and medicare.

 Then there’s healthcare and benefits.
 Health insurance contributions are often a huge labor cost, and many businesses offer a 401(k) contribution or match as an employee benefit as well.

-Businesses are also required to pay for certain insurance coverage, including Workers’ Compensation (WC), Temporary Disability (TDI), and Employment Practices Liability Insurance (EPLI), which covers expenses when an employee sues for wrongful termination, harassment, discrimination, or other workplace issues.
-This is especially an issue here in Hawaii, where the state mandates employers pay for WC and TDI, which is optional in some other states.
+Businesses are also required to pay for certain insurances, including Workers’ Compensation (WC) and Temporary Disability (TDI), which covers medical expenses and a portion of lost wages for employees who become injured or ill.
+This is especially true here in Hawaii, where the state mandates employers pay for WC and TDI, which is optional in some other states.

 Administrative expenses like payroll processing and benefits administration which are often handled by a third-party or are additional positions on your staff, also add to your total labor cost.